Laremere/space-agon/README.md

 Space Agon is a demo integration of [Agones](https://agones.dev/) and [Open Match](https://open-match.dev/).
-There will likely be a thurough guide at some point soon, but for now it is possible to install it from the commands below.
+There will likely be a thorough guide at some point soon, but for now it is possible to install it from the commands below.